vm6kj/CathyTaipeiZoo/README.md

 # CathyTaipeiZoo
 It's an app that was created by using MVP + RxJava.

+TODO:
-TODO: [Taipei open data] response contains duplicated item of the same plant, that should be filtered out.
+- [x] [Taipei open data](https://data.taipei/#/dataset/detail?id=48c4d6a7-4b09-4d1f-9739-ee837d302bd1) response contains duplicated item of the same plant, that should be filtered out.
+- [ ] Add local datasource

 # ScreenShot